Raimundo de Ovies: Tenure as Dean Emeritus

-On Sunday, 22 July 1946 de Ovies stunned parishioners at St. Philip's by announced from the pulpit that he would step down as Dean effective December 31 and shortly thereafter de Ovies was named Dean Emeritus of the Cathedral.
-In 1947 de Ovies released But, Maybe You're Not Crazy, his third book, this one an attempt to demystify and explain psychology to lay people.
-The book sold as well as de Ovies's two previous books, but despite its commercial success it did not receive universal critical acclaim.
-De Ovies was unfazed by any criticism and when Your Life offered to publish a 10,000-word condensation of the book he leapt at it.
-Two years later de Ovies would serve as officiant at the funeral of longtime friend and fellow Atlanta Journal contributor Margaret Mitchell.
+On Sunday, 22 July 1946 de Ovies stunned parishioners at St. Philip's by announced from the pulpit that he would step down as Dean effective December 31.
+Shortly thereafter, de Ovies was named Dean Emeritus of the Cathedral.
+In 1947, de Ovies released But, Maybe You're Not Crazy, his third book, this one an attempt to demystify and explain psychology to lay people.
+The book sold as well as de Ovies's two previous books, but despite its commercial success, it did not receive universal critical acclaim.
+De Ovies was unfazed by any criticism; when Your Life offered to publish a 10,000-word condensation of the book, he leapt at the opportunity.
+Two years later, de Ovies would serve as officiant at the funeral of longtime friend and fellow Atlanta Journal contributor Margaret Mitchell.

 De Ovies's time as Dean Emeritus became a time of accolades bestowed on him by the Cathedral.
-In 1950 Dr. Henry Noble was commissioned to create a bronze bust of Dean de Ovies to commemorate his service to the Cathedral.
-His retirement years were anything but quiet with de Ovies assisting in setting up the Georgian Clinic for the treatment of alcoholics in 1953, serving in the role as director of religious therapy in counseling individuals undergoing rehabilitation there.
+In 1950, Dr. Henry Noble was commissioned to create a bronze bust of Dean de Ovies to commemorate his service to the Cathedral.
+His retirement years were anything but quiet, with de Ovies assisting in setting up the Georgian Clinic for the treatment of alcoholics in 1953, serving in the role as director of religious therapy in counseling individuals undergoing rehabilitation there.
 In 1958 de Ovies began writing a column for the Metropolitan Herald, an Atlanta weekly newspaper.

-De Ovies was on the cutting edge of treating alcoholism as a treatable illness and his book Dear Drunks published in 1958 was an outgrowth of his sessions treating alcoholics and an effort to de-stigmatize alcoholism and its treatment in an era when most people saw alcoholism as a person failing or a lack of self-control or discipline.
-That same April the magazine Pastoral Psychology named de Ovies its "Man of the Month" for his work as chaplain of the Peachtree Sanitarium and at the Georgian Clinic.
+De Ovies was on the cutting edge of treating alcoholism as a treatable illness.
+His book Dear Drunks, published in 1958, was an outgrowth of his sessions treating alcoholics and an effort to de-stigmatize alcoholism and its treatment in an era when most people saw alcoholism as a person failing or a lack of self-control or discipline.
+That same April, the magazine Pastoral Psychology named de Ovies its "Man of the Month" for his work as chaplain of the Peachtree Sanitarium and at the Georgian Clinic.